k48shah/StockerRank/README.md

 TO-DO LIST:
 - Populate Yahoo finance portfolios using selenium and set # of cash
 - Take top 30 stocks taken from algorithm, find their percentage gain averages over different time frames and compare to s&p 500 during same frames
+- Comparison between top 30 stocks of picker vs S&P500 (Webscrape/Use Historical quotes and calc)
-- Introduce technical analysis by using OpenCL
+- Introduce technical analysis by using OpenCV
 - Asynchronous searching of stocks to reduce wait time for data
 - Create GUI to choose action from the stock screener
 - Append % changes to the end of stonks.xls